Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy: Proofs

 Set, for all $n\geq 1$,

-Using condition (F.2) ($f(\cdot)$ is compactly supported), $f(\cdot)$ is bounded away from zero on its support, thus, we have for $n$ enough large, $f({\bf x})>2_{n}$, for all ${\bf x}$ in the support of $f(\cdot)$.
+Using condition (F.2) ($f(\cdot)$ is compactly supported), $f(\cdot)$ is bounded away from zero on its support, thus, we have for $n$ enough large, there exists $\gamma>0$, such that $f({\bf x})>\gamma$, for all ${\bf x}$ in the support of $f(\cdot)$.
 By the same previous arguments we have, for $n$ enough large,

 One finds, by combining the last equation with (\ref{Chap3-resulta-em-70}),